uwrit/leaf/docs/deploy/app/README.md

 ### Certificate
 Environment Variable which points to the path of the `cert/pem` file.
 This should be `LEAF_JWT_CERT`.
 ### Issuer
 The `Issuer` is a global identifier in a Leaf instance that represents the origin of a JWT, and should be unique.
-The recommended practice for this is `leaf.<your_institution>.edu`, where `your_institution.edu` is a unique domain name.
+The recommended practice for this is `leaf.<your_institution>.edu`, where `<your_institution>.edu` is a unique domain name.
 This is a suggested practice though, as this simply needs to be a globally unique string 200 characters or less.
 ## DB
 Properties relating to the Leaf application and clinical databases.
 ### App